pauxiel/circle/README.md

 ## 🌈 What's next

-Slickr is a special project made to empower the amazing hashnode community in the hop to see great articles with beautiful covers.
-Here are some of my plans ahead for Slickr 🤞
+Circcle is amazing Project. here are some yet to be implemented Project🤞

 - Create posts or share useful link **(upcoming)**
 - Post reactions **(upcoming)**